edpau/no_game/README.md

 - it can reuse in other tank
 - [x] make bullet class
 - one bullet destroy one wall
-- [ ] make condition inside bullet move function
+- [x] make condition inside bullet move function
 - After it hit something, turn it to null, trigger garbage collect?
 - each bullet has its own state, and it will disappear after it hit something, if we keep track of its own position, how can we clean it, to avoid memory leak (MVP, I am not tracking the position outside the object, so no need to clean up, it will be cleaned up by JS)
   I think the same logic can apply to tank, what happen if it get destroyed. (develop it later)
 - what if two bullet hit each other? pass though to keep it simple. (only one tank in MVP, develop it later)
 - [x] need to make bullet movement visible, add/ remove class can happen very fast (made a help function, delay)
-- [ ]what if fire player too fast, need to slow down each shoot.
-Need to slow down clicking the screen or keyboard

 - later i need to upgrade it what happen it hit another tank

 ##### How bullet move